usgin/usgin-cache/readme.md

 psql -d cache_test -c "create extension postgis;"
 ```

-3. Make a copy of `tests/test-config-example.json` and edit it to match the connection details for your test database.
+3. Make a copy of `tests/test-config-example.json` with the name `tests/test-config.json` and edit it to match the connection details for your test database.
 4. Run the tests.

 ```